Things worth knowing before you install

 Storage planning

 The app itself is small.
 Recording archives are not.
 A few monitored TikTok creators can produce hundreds of GB over a year; multi-platform archiving scales accordingly.
 We recommend pointing the recordings folder at a dedicated HDD or SSD (the in-app Storage settings let you change the location at any point without re-downloading anything).
+As of v1.10 you do not have to commit to one disk up front: you can register more than one local drive and let StreamStash spill new downloads onto the extra drives as the main drive fills, so capacity grows without moving the whole library.
+The multi-drive library guide walks through the model.

 macOS, Linux, Docker